-Evaluation of applications may take four to six months and includes the following steps:
+Ag + Open Space staff and a subcommittee comprised of members of the Advisory Committee and Fiscal Oversight Commission evaluate eligible applications using the Evaluation Criteria and accompanying Evaluation Matrix.
+During this period, staff may request a site visit of the project property or clarifying information from applicants.

-- a.
-Ag + Open Space staff conducts an initial review of all applications for completeness and eligibility.
-Incomplete or ineligible applications will not be evaluated further and will not be considered for funding. - b.
-Ag + Open Space staff and a subcommittee comprised of members of our Citizens Advisory Committee and Fiscal Oversight Commission evaluate eligible applications using the Project Evaluation Criteria (see Section B).
-During this period, staff may request a site visit of the project property or clarifying information from applicants. - c.
-In consultation with the subcommittee, Ag + Open Space staff recommends in public meetings to the full Advisory Committee and Fiscal Oversight Commission a suite of projects to be accepted into the MGP and associated funding amounts.
-Ag + Open Space staff notifies applicants regarding the status of their application prior to presentation at these public meetings.
+In consultation with the subcommittee, Ag + Open Space staff recommends the most competitive projects to the full Advisory Committee, Fiscal Oversight Commission, and ultimately the Board of Directors.